grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "...When you are clamped on, bang on your hatch with one of those wrenches of yours.
 I will have Gregory down there waiting to hear from you.
 Do _not_ open the hatch until Gregory bangs back, OK?
 Even in its current condition, the _Prospect_ will do a lot better if your welds leak than the _Gnat_ will.
 Keep in touch over the ship-to-ship."

 Shakes pounded his acknowledgment on the side of the sail, and his head disappeared from the bridge.
-It still remained so quiet aboard the _Prospect_, with no engines and so few systems running, that they could hear the _Gnat's_ diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and pulled up the fenders.
+It still remained so quiet aboard the _Prospect_, with no engines and so few systems running, that they could hear the _Gnat_'s diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and pulled up the fenders.

 "Hey-fucking-ho!"
 Shakes' voice came crackling over the ship-to-ship.
 "I'm fired up, buttoned up, and off fuckin' motoring.
 Out."